-Subject to review and approval by the Ohio public defender, each county shall establish a reimbursement, recoupment, contribution, or partial payment program to recover a portion of the expense of appointing counsel to a person whose gross income exceeds 125% of the federal poverty level or to a child whose parents' gross income exceeds 125% of the federal poverty level.
+Subject to review and approval by the Ohio public defender, each county shall establish a reimbursement, recoupment, contribution, or partial payment program to recover a portion of the expense of appointing counsel to a person whose gross income exceeds one hundred twenty-five per cent of the federal poverty level or to a child whose parents' gross income exceeds one hundred twenty-five per cent of the federal poverty level.
 Assessments for such programs shall be based upon a person's ability to pay, considering income, basic living expenses, and court costs and other expenses arising from the case at issue.

 Such programs shall not: